styrserver/BestiaryArena-SuperMod-Loader/README.md

 ### Official Mods

-These are the core mods that provide essential gameplay enhancements:
+These are the core mods that provide essential gameplay enhancements.
+All Official Mods listed below are included by default:

-### UI Components Showcase

-Demonstrates all available UI components provided by the mod loader, allowing developers to see how components look and function within the game's environment.
-Includes examples of monster portraits, item portraits, room list items, and modals with proper styling.
+### Bestiary Automator
+Automates routine gameplay actions to streamline your Bestiary Arena experience.
+Features include:
+- Automatic stamina refilling when low
+- Auto-collection of available rewards
+- Automatic handling of Day Care tasks
+- Customizable automation settings for safe and efficient play

 ### Custom Display
 Enhances game visuals with two powerful features:
-- **Performance Mode**: Strips down graphics for better performance on low-end devices.
+- Performance Mode: Strips down graphics for better performance on low-end devices.
-- **Map Grid**: Adds a coordinate grid overlay to help with positioning and planning.
+- Map Grid: Adds a coordinate grid overlay to help with positioning and planning.
 Both features can be customized with extensive settings for colors, visibility, and display options.

 ### Hero Editor
 A powerful tool that allows players to:
 - Edit monster stats directly in the game
 - Modify equipment attributes (stat type, tier)
 - Apply changes instantly to the game board
 - Save and load custom setups
 Perfect for testing different monster and equipment combinations without having to collect and level them in-game.

 ### Setup Manager
 Allows players to save, load, and manage team configurations for different maps.
 Features include:
 - Multiple saved team setups per map
 - Easy switching between configurations